Clyfford Still was one of the first Abstract Expressionism artists. He is one of the most influential American artists of the 20th century.

 The painting is 114 1/4” x 170 1/2” or 290.2 x 433.07 cm.
 The painting was painted in 1974 but given to the museum by Clyfford Still in 1975.

-It is an excellent example of how Still could use many of the darker colors as the blacks and purples with some bright splashes of color coming through.
+It is an excellent example of how Still could use many of the darker colors, such as blacks and purples, with some bright splashes of color coming through.

 In speaking of his paintings and the progression of his art, Clyfford Still said this: